Cosmyx/OrcaSlicer/doc/developer-reference/Built-in-placeholders-variables.md

 - **e_position[]**: Current position of the extruder axis.
 Only used with absolute extruder addressing.
 - **e_restart_extra[]**: Currently planned extra extruder priming after de-retraction.
 - **e_retracted[]**: Retraction state at the beginning of the custom G-code block.
-If the custom G-code moves the extruder axis, it should write to this variable so OrcaSlicer knows where it travels from when it gets control back.
+If the custom G-code moves the extruder axis, it should write to this variable so OrcaCosmyx knows where it travels from when it gets control back.
 - **position[]**: Current position of the extruder axis.
 Only used with absolute extruder addressing.

 ## Slicing State